 Events must meet non-negotiable minimum safety requirements to host a MRCA qualifier event.
-The following requirements are minimums for the antweight class, the only class currently ranked for MRCA events.
-Please contact us if you are considering a beetleweight class arena.
+The following requirements are minimums for the antweight and beetleweight class, the only class's currently ranked for MRCA events.

 Critical Safety Requirements